Topological models of arithmetic: The topology of a topological model of arithmetic

 \begin{proof} Let $X$ be the initial-segment topology on the standard model $\N$, which is continuously presented upon $X$ by theorem \ref{Theorem.Initial/final-segment-topology}.
 The standard model $\N$ is $\omega$-like and it is up to isomorphism the only $\omega$-like model of arithmetic.
 Since theorem \ref{Theorem.kappa-like} shows that only $\omega$-like models have a continuous presentation upon $X$, it follows that only $\N$ admits such a presentation.
 In particular, all models presented upon $X$ have the same theory (true arithmetic), which provides a strong negative answer to question \ref{Question.Topology-cannot-distinguish-the-theory}.

 Let us show that the presentation is unique.
 Suppose that $M=\<\N,\oplus,\otimes>$ is a model of arithmetic that is continuous with respect to the initial-segment topology on $\N$.
-Since $0^\N$ is the only isolated point, it follows from theorem \ref{Theorem.Upward-homogeneity} that $0^M=0^\N$.
+Since $0^\N$ is the only isolated point, it follows from lemma \ref{Lemma.Upward-homogeneity} that $0^M=0^\N$.
 Since $a\oplus1^M=1^\N$ for some $a$ and $\set{0,1^\N}$ is open, there must be an open set $W$ such that $w\oplus 1^M\in\set{0,1^\N}$ for all $w\in W$.
 But $w\oplus 1^M=0$ is impossible, since $0^M=0^\N$, and so $w\oplus 1^M=1^\N$ for all $w\in W$.
-So $W$ must have only one element, and so $W=\set{0}$, the only open set with exactly one element.
-So $a=0$ and therefore $1^M=1^\N$.
-Continuing similarly by induction, one sees that $M$ agrees completely with the standard model, and so the presentation is unique. \end{proof}
+Therefore $W$ must have only one element, so $W=\set{0}$, the only open set with exactly one element.
+This shows that $a=0$ and therefore $1^M=1^\N$.
+Continuing similarly by induction, one sees that $M$ agrees completely with the standard model, and thus the presentation is unique. \end{proof}

 The arguments of theorem~\ref{Theorem.kappa-like} and corollary~\ref{Corollary.X-with-only-standard-model-presented} suggest that perhaps the initial segment topology can detect the order type of any model of arithmetic continuously presented upon it, and so we ask the following question.